apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 ## Support and limitations {#support}

--   Available in the Apache Beam Python SDK versions 2.50.0 and later.
+-   Available in the Apache Beam Python SDK versions 2.53.0 and later.
--   Supports Python 3.8 and 3.9.
+-   Supports Python 3.8, 3.9 and 3.10.
 -   Only available for pipelines that use [default windows](/documentation/programming-guide/#single-global-window).
--   Only supports one-to-one transform mapping on a single element.

 ## Transforms {#transforms}